-MSc Computer Science, PhD Computer Science and Information Systems
+MSc in Computer Science, PhD in Computer Science and Information Systems

 Having left college with a mathematics degree in 1986, I spent four years as a teacher of mathematics.
 I then joined NALGO as an administrative assistant in 1991.
 I stayed with NALGO (which became UNISON in 1995) for seven years, working mainly on allocation of members’ subscriptions.
 It was at this time that I started application programming, which led to me applying for the masters course at Birkbeck.
 Having finished the masters, I did a PhD at Birkbeck under the supervision of Professor George Loizou.
 After completing my PhD in 2002, I was employed as a lecturer in the Information Security Group, Royal Holloway, University of London, where I was recently promoted to Reader.